Content starts here

 When a disaster strikes, every second counts.
 That is why advanced planning is so important.

-AARP, BECU, and SBP, a disaster resilience and recovery nonprofit, invite you to join us on September 10th and 17th, 2025, for a two-part virtual series designed to help older adults and the families who care for them stay safe and prepared for any disaster.
-Each session is packed with practical tips and followed by a Q&A with disaster experts ready to answer your questions.
+AARP, BECU, and SBP, a disaster resilience and recovery nonprofit, hosted a two-part virtual series designed to help older adults and the families who care for them stay safe and prepared for any disaster.
+Each session was packed with practical tips, resources and expert recommendations from Washington's Department of Social and Health Services, as well as our Office of Emergency Management.

 • Part 1: Recovery Ready: Protecting Yourself Before Disaster Strikes